Should You Visit Berchtesgaden? 12 Reasons Why You Should

 Rothbach Waterfalls

 Rothbach waterfall is pretty isolated compared to the destinations mentioned previously.
 This is why many people, including myself, are unaware of Rothbach waterfalls and think it’s the Triberg waterfall in the Black Forest as the country’s tallest.
+There are two ways you can get to Rothbach waterfalls.
+You can either hike from Jenner or take a boat ride in Konigssee and hike to it.

-Reason no. 8 The Beautiful Gorge in Berchtesgaden
+8. The Beautiful Gorge in Berchtesgaden

-Previously, I mentioned that Berchtesgaden is a worthy package deal destination you must visit.
 Aside from graceful waterfalls, fairytale lakes, and stunning mountains, you can also see a gorge in Berchtesgaden that is still a work in progress yet already a masterpiece of nature.
+The name of the gorge in Berchtesgaden is Wimbachklamm.
+This 200-meter-long gorge is the eighth reason you should visit Berchtesgaden.

 Wimbachklamm, Berchtesgaden, Germany